 Rolled Gold and Gold Filled

 Rolled gold is a hybrid material made up of a thin layer of gold that's mechanically bonded or heat-fused to one or both sides of base metal (often brass or copper), then rolled out into sheets for use in jewelry manufacture.
-The thickness of the gold layer can vary, but is generally at least 5% of the total metal weight vs. gold plated (see below), which uses a thinner coating of gold.
+The thickness of the gold layer can vary but is generally at least 5 percent of the total metal weight vs. gold plated (see below), which uses a thinner coating of gold.

 Patented in England in 1817, it became a prime source for semi-precious and better-quality costume jewelry in the Victorian era.
-Rolled gold saw renewed surge of popularity in 1920s and 1930s, especially in utilitarian objects such as watches and fountain pens where durability was important but the luster of genuine gold was desired.
+Rolled gold saw a renewed surge of popularity in the 1920s and 1930s, especially in utilitarian objects such as watches and fountain pens where durability was important but the luster of genuine gold was desired.

 English and American 19th-century rolled gold articles might be stamped "Gilt."
 Marks such as “G.F.”
 "1/20 12K G.F." or "12 Kt.
 Gold Filled" indicate a later, 20th-century piece.
 These later designations indicate that the amount of gold was 1/20th of the total weight, as mandated by law.
-Rolled gold plate is a more generic term that can also apply to gold-plated materials containing less than 5% gold.
+Rolled gold plate is a more generic term that can also apply to gold-plated materials containing less than 5 percent gold.

 03 of 03

 Other Types of Simulated Gold You Should Know:

 - Gold Plated or 14K H.G.E. – Jewelry with an H.G.E. mark, with or without the karat weight of the gold present, signifies Heavy Gold Electroplate.
 This means that a layer of gold has been joined to base metal through the electroplating process and the gold content is very low.
 This type of material is often used in modern cubic zirconia rings, as an example.
 It can look very much like genuine gold.